 Email desktop software clients, Gmail, outlook, all, will convert links to links.
 For example: If I make my last name https://www.example.org then when someone receives the reply, it will give them a nice fake link to click and infect their computer.

 As always, the best security is based on two things:

 - Think to yourself "How would you hack that information?"

-Example: Never "play back" data the user submitted.
-By that we mean having a reply that includes ANY CONTENT OF ANY KIND from the submitted form.
-I could submit a form under the email Joe @ gmail com and make my last name "www example com" and Joe would get an acknowledgement email with a link to his example . com.
+Example: Never "playback" data the user submitted.
+By that, we mean having a reply that includes ANY CONTENT OF ANY KIND from the submitted form.
+I could submit a form under the email Joe @ gmail com and make my last name "www example com" and Joe would get an acknowledgment email with a link to his example . com.
 See how easy that is?